mehemken/blockchain-alpha/README.md

 This will ultimately be the NFT.
 It is the component of the NFT that makes it more than just a crypto hash on some account wallet.
 But we don't add this JSON to the blockchain.
 We put that JSON in IPFS, then IPFS gives us a URI and we put the URI in the blockchain.
 How?

 You will need to run a local IPFS node.
+For more detail than this see the [quick start doc][8].

 ```
 ipfs init